 How Grocery Stores and Supermarkets Are Making Use of Data Analytics

 Grocery stores and supermarkets know a lot more about us than we think.
-With every transaction that occurs in-store, valuable data about the customer is collected and is utilized by these grocery store chains and supermarkets to draw these customers back in.
-In the Fast-Moving Consumer Goods (FMCG) sector, data is especially important in retaining customers and getting new business due to the low profit margins, and in order to do so, these businesses need to understand and target their audience appropriately.
-We've compiled a few ways how groceries and supermarkets are making use of their data to run their business the right way.
+With every transaction that occurs in-store, valuable data about the customer is collected and is utilised by grocery store chains and supermarkets to draw these customers back in.
+In the Fast-Moving Consumer Goods (FMCG) sector, data is especially important in retaining customers and getting new business due to the low profit margins.
+In order to do so, these businesses need to understand and target their audience appropriately.
+We've compiled a few ways of how groceries and supermarkets are making use of their data to run their business the right way.

 Marketing campaigns and promotions

 Data analytics takes advantage of the valuable data generated by consumers whenever they purchase items, be it offline or online.
-This data paints the customer profile, and with the frequent purchases happening in supermarkets, these businesses will be able to see patterns in shopping behavior to which they can leverage on.
-Knowing what and where customers buy their products from, their spending behavior and purchase habits, allows supermarkets to create well-targeted marketing promotions and offers that appeals to exactly what customers want, drawing them back to their stores for their future purchases.
+This data paints the customer profile, and with the frequent purchases happening in supermarkets, these businesses will be able to see patterns in shopping behaviour to which they can leverage on.
+Knowing what and where customers buy their products from, their spending behaviour and purchase habits, allows supermarkets to create well-targeted marketing promotions and offers that appeal directly towards what customers want.
+This draws them back to their stores for future purchases.
 Data analytics also allows these supermarkets to gauge the effectiveness of their marketing campaigns and overall profitability.

 In the supermarket’s price-sensitive industry, determining the right price that will attract enough customers and allows them to stay competitive is a difficult task.
 However, data analytics empowers supermarkets and grocery stores to price their items right.
 Through examining real-time sales numbers and customer feedback, they are able to determine the right price that customers respond positively to, yet one which allows them to remain profitable.
-Questions retailers often ask themselves, such as ‘What is the right price point that will help maximise sales?’ or ‘What is the customer’s optimal price?’ will be answered easily with data analytics.
+Questions retailers often ask themselves include ‘What is the right price point that will help maximise sales?’ or ‘What is the customer’s optimal price?’, which are answered easily with data analytics.
 This is especially important for supermarkets, given the extremely tight profit margins in which they operate in.

 Replenishing items only when stock is low is no longer viable in today's age.
-Knowing what item is running low and what item to stock up more are just some of the questions retailers often have, and especially so in the supermarket industry, where items come and go quickly.
+Knowing what item is running low and what items to stock up are just some of the questions retailers often have – especially so in the supermarket industry, where items come and go quickly.
 Real-time data allows grocery stores and supermarkets to forecast the potential sales and demand of their items through predictive analytics, highlighting which items are in demand and those to discard.
-This removes the problem of stock that’s just taking up space on shelves and not selling, reducing overall inventory costs, and ensures high-demand items are always in stock, increasing potential revenue.
-Overall, it helps supermarkets and grocery stores better manage their inventory and have the optimized amount of stock for each item.
+This removes the problem of stock that’s just taking up space on shelves and not selling; this solution reduces overall inventory costs, ensures high-demand items are always in stock, and increases potential revenue.
+Overall, it helps supermarkets and grocery stores better manage their inventory and have the optimised amount of stock for each item.